Glaurung4567/GlaurungItemsMod/README.md

 Next update :
 Added super space turtle's gun to the loot pool

-Modified chainer to prevent lag(can modify the color of the bullets though) and make GE and chainer work with hip holster
+Modified chainer to prevent lag(can modify the color of the bullets though), prevent companions from being stunned and make GE and chainer work with hip holster

 Added the gunjuring encyclopedia

 Added custom items to breach shops (courtesy of SpApi)

-Added blinkback device and Ozzie Helm
+Added Blinkback Device, Ozzie Helm and Ammolet of Wonder